malek-decid/decidento-api-doc-slate/source/includes/_articles.md

 > This query returns JSON structured like : [this](#get-all-articles)

-This endpoint retrieves a list of articles by IDs.
+This endpoint retrieves a list of articles by an array of IDs.

 ### HTTP Request
 <style>